vbetsch/mastermind/docs/technical-specifications.md

 ## Communication

-Communication between the backend and frontend is managed by [Mediator](../src/common/communication/Mediator.py).
-Each controller, each handler, and each UI subscribes to it.
-The handlers act as intermediaries between controllers and UIs, they are used in particular for menus.
-This makes communication with a system for sending and responding to [events](../src/common/communication/EventEnum.py).
+Communication between backend and frontend is managed by a [Mediator](../src/common/communication/Mediator.py).
+Every controller, every manager and every user interface subscribes to it.
+Handlers act as intermediaries between controllers and user interfaces, and are used in particular for menus.
+This enables communication with a system for sending and responding to [events](../src/common/communication/EventEnum.py).
 When I need to trigger an event from a [subscriber](../src/common/communication/Subscriber.py), I send a message and all the other subscribers receive it.
-Each of them then decides whether or not to process it (with the handle function).
+Each of them then decides whether or not to process it (using the handle function).
+It's also possible to transmit data using the [data](../src/common/communication/data) objects.
 This model also allows me to evolve the application: I can add as many handlers, controllers and graphical interfaces as I like.

 ### CLI